nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 org-msg
 : Use org-mode for authoring email.
 Seems to be centered around mail client use vs org-mime which seems more around emailing from org-mode. <https://github.com/jeremy-compostella/org-msg>

-org-ai
-: One of the many ai related things I want to look into some day. <https://github.com/rksm/org-ai>

 gptel
 : One of the many ai related things I want to look into some day. <https://github.com/karthink/gptel>